pongasoft/jamba/README.md

 Release Notes
 -------------
+### 2019-05-19 - `v3.2.0`
+* added audio unit validation to `jamba.sh` script (`jamba.sh validate-au`) which runs the `auvaltool` utility on the audio unit plugin
+* added switch container view to handle tab like switching (check `Views::SwitchContainerView`)
+* added (optional) image for text buttons (`Views::TextButtonView`)
+* added (optional) disabled state for momentary buttons (`Views::MomentaryButtonView`)
+* added discrete button view (a button which is "on" only when the backing discrete parameter matches the `step` value).
+This button can be used for radio groups, tabs, etc... (check `Views::DiscreteButtonView`)
+* Note: There is a small potentially breaking API change with function `Views::createCustomView` (defined in `Views/CustomViewCreator.h`).
+Check [commit](https://github.com/pongasoft/jamba/commit/08d06ceda9b936b92c45b8bd9f22a93acfeb3995).
+The function takes an additional 2 parameters which can be safely ignored if you don't need them.

 ### 2019-02-10 - `v3.1.0`
 * added ability to conveniently register a global key hook (check `Views::registerGlobalKeyboardHook`)
 * parameters now copy the provided strings (title, short tile and units) so that they no longer have to be static and for example can be computed